amafru/my-kubernetes-the-hard-way/VMWare/docs/01-prerequisites.md

 ### Vagrant

+# NOTE: Double check that ARCH variable has been correctly set to the system architecture in use e.g. arm64
+# AVOIDS: A world of pain later where the wrong binaries keep being downloaded for your system
+# The command in 'ubuntu/vagrant/setup-hosts.sh' or 'apple-silicon/scripts/01-setup-hosts.sh' should
+# have done this already.
+Check '/etc/environment' file after vm deployment to confirm that ARCH value
+# matches output of command 'uname -m'

 Once VirtualBox is installed you may chose to deploy virtual machines manually on it.
 Vagrant provides an easier way to deploy multiple virtual machines on VirtualBox more consistently.